FEI World Cup™ Finals Returning to Las Vegas in 2020

-The FEI World Cup™ Finals are the biggest annual indoor championship for jumping and dressage horses.
-The world’s top competitors, including Olympic, World and European champions, come from all over the globe to compete for the title of FEI World Cup™ Champion.
+The FEI World Cup™ Finals feature the Longines FEI Jumping World Cup™ Final and the FEI Dressage World Cup™ Final and are the biggest annual individual championship for horses and riders in both Olympic disciplines.
+The world’s top competitors, including Olympic and World champions, come from all over the globe to compete for the prestigious title of FEI World Cup™ Champion.
 This will mark the seventh time that Las Vegas will host the FEI World Cup™ Finals following 2000 and 2003 when it hosted the Jumping Finals, and 2005, 2007, 2009 and 2015 when it hosted both the Jumping and Dressage Finals at the Thomas & Mack Center.

-Ticket information for the 2020 Finals in Las Vergas will be announced at a later date.
+Ticket information for the 2020 FEI World Cup™ Finals in Las Vergas will be announced later this year.
 Fans are encouraged to visit the event's official website at www.WorldCupLasVegas.com and sign up for breaking news and information.